querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 scoring that are related to different document frequencies of the original input and synonym terms.
-Last but not least, Querqy also allows to configure synonym rules in a field-independent manner, making the maintenance of synonyms a lot more intuitive than in Elasticsearch or Solr.
+Last but not least, Querqy also allows to configure synonym rules in a field-independent manner, making the maintenance of synonyms a lot more intuitive than in Elasticsearch/OpenSearch or Solr.

 You have already seen rules for synonyms: